 | Resilience and Acceptance Community Circles (RACCs) | Organize community circles for course graduates, train RACC facilitators, arrange periodic super-RACC meetings with special discussions |

-| Technology: Website and Course Registration | Deveop website, manage course registration and registration for RACCs for course graduates |
+| Technology: Website and Course Registration | Develop website, manage course registrations and registrations for RACCs for course graduates |

 | Communication | Advertise courses on social media, communicate with course graduates, manage the blog page |

-| Course Maintenance | Manage the course files, the internal and external hyperlinks, update course materials |
+| Course Maintenance | Manage the course files, update |

-| Course Development | Still in development–will grow new course directions and side-branches |
+| Course Development | Grow, develop new material |

 | Evolution Council | Made up of representatives of the different teams.
 We hear about what each team is doing and have collaborative council meetings to discern our direction as a community. |